CaptainTsubasa78/vitathemes/README.md

    - The website, not the subreddit

 ##Adding your themes
 To add your theme, simply post it to the [vitathemes subreddit](//reddit.com/r/vitathemes) as you would normally.
+In the case of a custom subreddit, post it there instead.

 To ensure compatability with self/text posts please include the following syntax:
 - `[Download](http://mysite.com/theme.zip)` (optional)